 We recommend visiting one of our experts for a complimentary consultation to discover if a chemical peel would be the right treatment for you.
-Click here to request your complimentary consultation at any one of our locations in the San Francisco Bay area, Orange County, Austin, TX, or metro Seattle.
+Click here to request your complimentary consultation at any one of our locations in the San Francisco Bay area, Orange County, Texas, Salt Lake City, UT, or metro Seattle.
 Or, give us a call at (855) 383-7546 to book by phone.

 Disclaimer: Information and content within this blog is provided for informational purposes only.
 This blog is not intended to provide medical advice, and anything read here should not be construed as such.
 Reading this blog or communicating with our staff does not create a physician-patient relationship.
 If you have questions about any health issue, including something you may have read here, please consult a licensed, trained physician or health professional immediately.